Northport Public School: Fine arts

 Northport has a high school and middle school drama program that each put on two shows a year.
 The performances are free to the public and are held in the school's auditorium, which seats close to 400 people.
 There is a fall and spring production.
-Recently the high school, under the direction of teacher Donna Wilson, produced "The Magician's Nephew", "Bye Bye Birdie", "1984" and "Sherlock Holmes and the Case of the Jersey Lily".
-The middle has also been a part of theater, putting on shows such as "Anne Frank and Me" in 2010.
+The high school, under the direction of teacher Donna Wilson, has produced "The Magician's Nephew", "Bye Bye Birdie", "1984" and "Sherlock Holmes and the Case of the Jersey Lily".
+The middle school has also been a part of theater, putting on shows such as "Anne Frank and Me" in 2010.

 Northport also has an art program for K-12 students.
 The teacher, Jenny Evans, offers high school art, community art, and photography as well as teaching art fundamentals to kindergarten through eighth grade.
 The art room has a printing press and a screen printing studio which includes a dark room and spray out booth.
 Northport student art is also a part of the local annual journal, Exposures.